-Sometimes email is delayed on purpose as a way of filtering out spam based on the behavior of the sending server.
+Sometimes email is delayed on purpose to filter out spam based on the behavior of the sending server.
 This is called greylisting.
 During this process, the incoming mail server temporarily rejects a message from a specific sender and asks them to try again.
-If the email is legitimate, the sending mail server resends the message a few minutes later, and the incoming mail server accepts it.
+If the email is legitimate, the sending mail server resends the message a few minutes later.
+The incoming mail server accepts it.

 Outgoing email delay caused by greylisting is beyond your control because the receiving mail server is responsible.
 However, if you suspect your incoming email delay is the result of greylisting, check to see if you have SpamAssassin enabled.

 Rate limits are set to restrict the number of incoming and outgoing emails within a specific time window to limit abuse.
 Any mail that isn't allowed through is either added to a delivery queue or temporarily rejected.
 Most hosts have restrictions like this in place to protect their servers from being overwhelmed by accepting and delivering messages.
-Delays caused by rate limits are usually temporary and resolve on their own.
-However, some mail hosts employ rate limiting on all inbound email from other hosts as a way of encouraging users to use their services.
+Delays caused by rate limits are usually temporary and resolved on their own.
+However, some mail hosts employ rate limiting on all inbound emails from other hosts as a way of encouraging users to use their services.
 If you suspect this is what's happening, contact the mail host for more information.

-To pinpoint the source of the delay, it's essential to analyze the full message header which contains a detailed log of the network path it took to reach its destination, including how long it was at each location, so you can identify where the delay occurred.
+To pinpoint the source of the delay, it's essential to analyze the full message header, which contains a detailed log of the network path it took to reach its destination, including how long it was at each location, so you can identify where the delay occurred.

 Follow these steps to analyze your email header:

-- Open the email which you received late, and retrieve its complete message header by following the steps for your mail application in the article Displaying Email Headers.
+- Open the email you received late, and retrieve its complete message header by following the steps for your mail application in the article Displaying Email Headers.